topquark22/FinTech/Challenge1/README.md

 In addition, NDAX also generates revenue through its OTC trading desk, which allows users to trade large volumes of cryptocurrencies outside of the regular order book.
 The OTC trading desk charges a fee for its services, which is negotiated on a case-by-case basis.

 NDAX has also introduced value-added services such as NDAX Academy (an educational program).

 ## Performance metrics

+As NDAX is a private company, and it was impossible to determine exactly which performance metrics they use, it is possible to assume that they use a selection of the following performance metrics, that are standard in the industry:

 * Customer Acquisition Cost (CAC): This metric measures how much it costs to acquire a new customer.
 This includes marketing and sales expenses, as well as other related costs.